alexreyes/Celo-Crowdfunding-Tutorial/README.md

 * ContractKit is a package created by the Celo team to aid in Celo development
 * Dotenv is used for reading environment variables in our code
 * Web3 is a library which facilitates our interactions with the blockchain
-* OpenZeppelin Contracts are a library of battle-tested solidity code we can reuse
+* OpenZeppelin contracts is a library of battle-tested solidity code  snippets we will reuse

 Install all of the above using: